Skip to content

 As more people adopt nutrient-rich coffee alternatives, maybe it’s due time to give the Hippie Speedball a millennial makeover.

-Firstly, what determines cannabis's effects?
+Firstly, what determines cannabis's effects and cannabinoids?

 As legalization spreads throughout the US, a major uptick in cannabis-focussed studies allows us to better understand why sparking that joint and taking a sip of freshly brewed coffee feels so good.